imronuke/ADPRES/README.md

 # How to give feedbacks
-You may raise an issue or contact me
+You may raise an issue or contact me at
 * muhammad.imron[at]adpoly.ac.ae
 * makrus.imron[at]gmail.com